ba-st/Mole/docs/Mole.md

 Undirected graphs, graphs in which the two endpoints of each edge are not distinguished from each other, are modeled in `UndirectedGraph`.

-The easier way to create an undirected graph it's to use the builder: `GraphBuilder` then request an undirected graph using `buildUndirected`.
+The easier way to create an undirected graph it's to use `GraphBuilder` then request an undirected graph using `buildUndirected`.
 For example:
 ```smalltalk
 GraphBuilder new